-If a Respondent makes an offer of settlement and the Department of Enforcement or the Department of Market Regulation opposes it, the offer of settlement is contested.
-A contested offer of settlement shall be deemed rejected, shall not be transmitted to the Office of Hearing Officers, Office of Disciplinary Affairs, or Hearing Panel or Extended Hearing Panel, and shall not constitute a part of the record in any proceeding against the Respondent making the offer.
+If a Respondent makes an offer of settlement and Enforcement opposes it, the offer of settlement is contested.
+A contested offer of settlement shall be deemed rejected, shall not be transmitted to the Office of Hearing Officers, CRO, or Hearing Panel or Extended Hearing Panel, and shall not constitute a part of the record in any proceeding against the Respondent making the offer.